Mr. Hankey's Christmas Classics: "Fighting the frizzies, at eleven."

 After every commercial break, a live action segment featuring a news anchor is shown, saying "Fighting the frizzies, at eleven."
 In the DVD commentary, Stone and Parker indicate this is a reference to a bootleg tape of Star Wars Holiday Special.
 The original tape featured a brief clip at the end from WCBS-TV featuring newscaster Rolland Smith informing viewers, "Fighting the frizzies, at eleven."
 However, while the original news ad was apparently referring to "frizzy" hair, the ending credits of this episode of South Park feature the news anchor boxing a man in a giant fuzzy suit.
-The announcements were followed by Hanky's show's logo, which is based on that of Star Wars.
+The announcements were followed by Hankey's show's logo, which is based on that of Star Wars.

 Reception

 In September 2008, Russian prosecutors filed a motion to ban the series based on complaints received about this episode.
 The TV station was allowed to keep its license by agreeing not to re-air the program.

-Ted Gournelos called "Merry Fucking Christmas" as sung by Mr. Garrison, "ridiculously offensive".